maheshmahadevan/docker-monitoring-windows/README.md

 # Docker Monitoring on Windows
-Monitor your Docker containers using prometheus, cAdvisor , node-exported and grafana on Windows
+Monitor your Docker containers using prometheus, cAdvisor , node-exporter and grafana on Windows

 Refer to this medium article for more details